vanus-labs/docs/content/user-guides/connector-guides/source/amazon-sns/setup.md

 It enables you to send and receive messages between distributed systems or microservices, mobile devices, and other AWS services.

+Vanus Cloud provides the Amazon SNS Source connector, which retrieves SNS events and converts them into CloudEvents.

 ## Prerequisites

 Before obtaining SNS events, you must have: